Adversarial Attacks on Combinatorial Multi-Armed Bandits: Polynomial Attackability of CMAB Instances

 We do not consider the special case of $\Delta_{\gM} = 0$ in Theorem \ref{thm:attackability-known} as the condition is ill-defined for attackability: it relies on how the CMAB algorithm breaks the tie and we omit the case in the theorem.

 Theorem~\ref{thm:attackability-known} provides a \textit{sufficient and necessary} condition for the CMAB instance to be polynomial attackable.
 Specifically, we prove the sufficiency condition ($\Delta_{\gM} > 0$) by constructing Algorithm \ref{alg:attack-exact-oracle} as an attack that spends $\text{poly}(m,1/p^*,K)\cdot m \cdot (1/\Delta_{\gS^*}) \cdot T^{1-\gamma}$ attack cost to pull target super arms linear time.
 The main idea is to reduce the reward of base arms that are not associated with the target super arms to 0.
-On the other hand, we show that $\Delta_{\gM} < 0$ leads to polynomial unattackable instance, which is stronger than and covers \textit{not polynomial attackable}, and serves as the necessary condition.\\
+On the other hand, we show that $\Delta_{\gM} < 0$ leads to polynomial unattackable instance, which is stronger than and covers \textit{not polynomial attackable}, and serves as the necessary condition.
+The polynomial unattackable instances are \emph{intrinsically robust} to any attack strategy even with the vanilla CUCB algorithm.\\

 Note that in \Cref{thm:attackability-known}, we do not specify the attack cost since the cost depends on not only the CMAB instance but also the victim CMAB algorithm.
 If we specify the victim algorithm to be CUCB, which is the most general algorithm for solving CMAB problem, we can have the following results directly from the proof of \Cref{thm:attackability-known}.